extcode/cart/Documentation/Changelog/9.0/Breaking-333-SwitchFromJQueryToVanillaJS.rst

 Using the jQuery library is outdated.
 Therefore jQuery in the existing JavaScript code is replaced with vanilla JavaScript.
 Furthermore is the JavaScript code splitted up and via [Asset Viewhelper](https://docs.typo3.org/other/typo3/view-helper-reference/12.4/en-us/typo3/fluid/latest/Asset/Script.html) included in the templates and partials where the corresponding JavaScript is needed.

+For better development of the JavaScript a build process is added, using [esbuild](https://esbuild.github.io/).
+The original JavaScript files are now located in `Build/Sources/` where you can find further information how to work with these files during development.

 Affected Installations
 ======================